KenKundert/svg_schematic/doc/examples.rst

 Buck Regulator
 --------------

-This example uses white dot as a pass-under (on the line that runs from ramp generator to the comparator.
+This example uses a white dot as a pass-under (on the line that runs from ramp generator to the comparator.

 .. include:: ../examples/buck.py